juweins/terraform-azurerm-ezbastion/README.md

 ## Pre-requisites

-In order to use this module, you need a existing virtual network with at least one subnet.
-The subnet must be named `AzureBastionSubnet` in accordance to azures' requirements.
-This module references a existing and free public IP for the Bastion Host.
+In order to use this module, ensure you have already deployed:
+- 1 resource group
+- 1 virtual network
+- 1 subnet
+- 1 public IP address (Standard SKU)

 ## Module Inputs

+The following inputs are supported:

 ### Mandatory Inputs